Physics Electronics Unit

-The electronics workshop itself has been relocated several times but has always made it's home near the centre of the Cockcroft Building and is now located on Level 4 (Room C4.51) as a well-equipped and safe environment named in honour of the remarkable Tom Rhymes who was a previous Manager and long-time engineer in the Research School.
+The electronics workshop it is located near the centre of the Cockcroft Building on Level 4 (Room C4.51).
+The workshop is named in honour of the remarkable Tom Rhymes who was a previous Manager of teh Electronics Workshop and long-time engineer in the Research School.

 In 2008 the Research School established the Tom Rhymes technical development award to celebrate the life of Dr Tom Rhymes.